 HUNTSVILLE, Ala.
-(WHNT) – Nearly ten months has passed since two young men were killed when another car smashed into them head-on along Martin Road.
+(WHNT) – Nearly 10 months have passed since two young men were killed when another car smashed into them head-on along Martin Road.

 Now the families are demanding some answers from investigators in charge of the case.